American Mahjong FAQ

 Once you expose, you can still switch hands — but only to a hand that uses your exposed group.
 Your exposed tiles stay on your rack exactly as they are.
 You cannot switch to a hand that doesn't include those tiles.

-›What does it mean when a tile is "completely safe" to discard?
+What does it mean when a tile is "almost always safe" to discard?

 Once 3 of a tile are out of play (in discards or exposed groups), no one can pung it without two Jokers, so it's almost always safe to discard.
 This is called 'reading the wall.'